RedvsGreen-org/Docs/docs/source/gettingstarted.rst

      `date`

-Second file we need to edit is the php.ini
+Second file we need to edit is the php.ini:

        `vi /etc/php.ini`